-Extract from the "Society Review" in the Middlefield Banner of August 24, "Cards of invitation are out for the wee ling of Mr. Adam Spindle and Mrs. Bertha 'roudman, both well-known society leaders in his town.
-The happy couple will take un-heir residence at 'Knotty Knot,' the old-ome of the bride."
-In an obscure corner of the same issue appeared the following:
+Extract from the "Society Review" in the Middlefield Banner of August 24, 18-:

+"Cards of invitation are out for the wedding of Mr. Adam Spindle and Mrs. Bertha Proudman, both well-known society leaders in this town.
+The happy couple will take up their residence at 'Knotty Knot,' the old home of the bride."

-SILVERTON, Col., August 22 (Special).- The Gold Trust Mining Company suspended operations to day.
+nome of the bride."
+In an obscure corner of the same issue appeared the following: SILVERTON, Col., August 22 (Special).- The Gold Trust Mining Company suspended operations to-day.
 Investigation proves that it was a big swindle.
-Mesers.
-Sharpfile and Poss, the projectors of the scheme have flet the country, Warrants are out for their arress. -Detroit Free Press.
+Messrs.
+Sharpfile and Poss, the projectors of the scheme have fied the country.
+Warrants are out for their arrest.

+-Detroit Free Press.

 Some Strange Fires.

-words made his departure.
-He already bright light arose out of the Adriatic Proudman colling to the husband of Mrs. Sea and passed for the Adriatic On the night of March 21, 1676, about west of southwest, crossing over per day, and a spanking team of road- Italy in a vertical line about half-way between Rimini and Leghorn.
-Various estimates as to the height and size of the Mr. Spindle and Eliza returned from their body were made.
-One scientist, with ising exactness, declares that it was thirty-eight miles high at Calmers.
+On the night of March 21, 1676, about three hours after sunset, a monster bright light arose out of the Adriatic bright light arose out of the Adriatic Sea and passed from east northeast to the west of southwest, crossing over Italy in a vertical line about half-way between Rimini and Leghorn.
+Various estimates as to the height and size of the body were made.
+One scientist, with amusing exactness, declares that it was thirty-eight miles high at Calmers.
 At all places near its course a hissing noise like that of a sky-rocket was plainly heard.
-At Leghorn the sound is said to have been "like that of a large cannon quickly dying away until it sounded much like a cart running over cobble-stones."
-Estimates of its size seem to have been as wild as those respecting its height.
+At Leghorn the sound is said to have been tilike that of a large cannon have been "like that of a large cannon quickly dying away until it sounded much like a cart running over cobble-stones."
+Estimates of its size seem to have been as wild as those respecting its nave been as wild as those respecting its height.
 Some accounts say it was as "large as a house;" Le Cat says that "it was a good half mile in circumference."
-Bohn, who has written a very readable account of "the great meteor or strange fire of March 21, MDCLXXVI.," esti-mates that it was "about one-half mile by the smaller diameter," which would surely make it a terrifying object to be-
+Bohn, who has written a very readable account of "the great meteor or strange fire of March 21, MDCLXXVI.," esti-mates that it was "about one-half mile by the smaller diameter," which would surely make it a terrifying object to be-hold.
+On Thursday March 19, 1710 there

-On Thursday, March 19, 1719, there appeared at London, about eighth o'clock at night, a "sudden great light moving after the manner but more slowly than a falling star.
-It started from a point below Orion's Belt, then lying in the southwest, and went upwards instead of downwards like a falling star.
-Its size, according to the testimony of numerous observers in Spain, France, Ireland, Holland and some parts of Germany, as well as those who saw it in plant was located not many miles from London and all over England, was about that of the full moon.
-It was of whitish color with an eye in the centre as blue as the most azure portion of a June sky after a thunder-storm.
-It went straight upwards in its course until out of sight, leaving a track of flery red sparks in its wake.
+On Thursday, March 19, 1719, there On Thursday, March 19, 1719, there appeared at London, about eighth o'clock at night, a 'sudden great light moving after the manner but more slow-ly than a falling star.
+It started from a point below Orion's Belt, then lying in the southwest, and went upwards in-stead of downwards like a falling star.
+It size, seconding to the fastiments. stead of downwards like a failing star.
+Its size, according to the testimony of numerous observers in Spain, France, Ireland, Holland and some parts of Ger-many, as well as those who saw it in London and all over England, was about that of the full moon.
+It was of whit-ish color with an eye in the centre as blue as the most azure portion of a June sky after a thunder-storm.
+It went straight upwards in its course until out straight upwards in its course until out of sight, leaving a track of fiery red sparks in its wake.